 Pharmacy Technician Society of Alberta

 The Pharmacy Technician Society of Alberta (PTSA) has designed a Professional Liability Insurance Program exclusively for PTSA Members.
-PTSA has developed the Professional Liability Insurance Program in partnership with HDF Insurance and Encon Insurance Group to provide you with an excellent form of liability protection.
+PTSA has developed the Professional Liability Insurance Program in partnership with HDF Insurance and Intact Insurance to provide you with an excellent form of liability protection.

 The highly specialized coverage provided by this program considers the potential risks of your profession.
 It defends you against any frivolous allegations of negligence or wrong doing thereby protecting your assets.

 Program Highlights Include:

 Choice of limits, subject to terms and conditions.

 - $1,000,000 per claim / $1,000,000 aggregate = $100/yr

 - $2,000,000 per claim / $2,000,000 aggregate = $125/yr

 - $2,000,000 per claim / $4,000,000 aggregate = $140/yr